+Acquires data from routine-dose clinical scans.
+2 Generates low-dose scan data from the routine-dose data by a sophisticated low-dose simulation technique that accurately models both photon and electronic noise in low-dose scans.
+1 3 Reconstructs routine-dose scan data with a traditional FBP technique. • Trains the CNN to reproduce the image appearance of the routine-dose FBP images with low-dose scan data.
 A closer look at deep learning Deep learning is a subcategory of machine learning and AI.
 A convolutional neural network (CNN) is an artificial neural network with artificial neurons or nodes arranged in multiple layers between the input and output layers of mathematical manipulation.
 Complex CNNs, such as those of Precise Image, have many layers and the ability to model complex non-linear relationships.
 The design of a CNN acts as the foundation that will allow the network to achieve its optimization target in an efficient manner.
 With Precise Image, the networks were designed to address the specific challenges of image reconstruction and have optimized the number of nodes and layers within the network in a way that addresses the need for reduced latency and fast run-time while solving the complex optimization challenge.
 Training the neural network While a well-designed CNN presents a great deal of promise in solving complex optimization problems, it is important to realize that it is only as good as the training with which it has been provided.
 Correctly done, a supervised training strategy involves assembling a set of inputs and outputs that provide a sufficient sampling of the problem space to be solved.
 A well-reasoned and thorough approach at this point is critical for achieving robustness of the network.
 To train Precise Image neural networks, we begin with routine-dose scans with a clinically desired image appearance.
 From there, low-dose scan data is simulated in a way that accurately models both photon and electronic noise.
 The network is then given the task of replicating the image appearance of the routine-dose images from the low-dose input.
 By training the networks in this way, they are more robust to the variety inherent in CT from factors such as applied radiation dose, patient size and patient anatomy.

-Philips Incisive CT Validating the neural network
+Philips CT 5100 Incisive Validating the neural network

 Trained Precise Image neural networks are validated using patient data obtained with a variety of scan parameters from a diverse population.
 Philips begins by providing low-dose data simulated from routine-dose scans as input to the neural networks.
 The resulting low-dose images of Precise Image are compared to routine-dose images reconstructed using standard methods.
 When image quality of low-dose images of Precise Image meets or exceeds routine-dose standard reconstructions, sufficient training of the neural network is confirmed.
 Inference allows for fast clinical workflows Once networks have been trained, the weights of the nodes and layers of the CNN are fixed.
-This means new inputs in the form of patient data can be rapidly processed to support high-throughput clinical workflows with the improved diagnostic confidence delivered by Precise Image.
-With the smart design of the network as the foundation and the robust training complete, Precise Image delivers the fastest AI-based reconstruction in the industry.
+This means new inputs in the form of patient data can be rapidly processed to support highthroughput clinical workflows with the improved diagnostic confidence delivered by Precise Image.
+With the smart design of the network as the foundation and its robust training, Precise Image delivers fast AI-based reconstruction.
 Al reconstruction must be fast if it is to be integrated into the daily routine Philips Precise Image is an AI-based reconstruction technique that uses the power of a deep-learning neural network for improved clinical confidence and provides an image appearance that closely resembles FBP.
 All reference protocols can be reconstructed in under one minute.